molily/molily.de/_posts/2017-11-25-robust-javascript.md

 This code sends a report to the `/error-reporting` using a GET request.

 The example above is not enough.
-It’s not that easy to compile a meaningful, cross-browser report from an exception.
+It is not that easy to compile a meaningful, cross-browser report from an exception.
 Tools like [TraceKit](https://github.com/csnover/TraceKit) and [StackTrace.js](https://www.stacktracejs.com/) help to extract meaning from exceptions.

 There are [several hosted services](https://github.com/cheeaun/javascript-error-logging) that provide such error reporting scripts and the server-side monitoring and data processing.